jollster/ECSE3038_lab6/README.md

 # ECSE3038_lab6 Server

-The app provides a user with a simple form that accepts the various attributes of of a tank object.
+The app provides a user with a simple form that accepts the various attributes of a tank object.

 The form accepts the following: